ScrimReaper/SSH-FileSyncing/README.md

 # SSH-FileSyncing
-This is a Java Programm which automatically syncs to a remote SSH
+This is a Java Programm which automatically syncs to a remote VM via SSH